-It is also the color of Zhu Que, a mythical red bird that is guarding in the south section of the sky, who could guide souls of the deceased to heaven.
+It is also the color of Zhu Que, a mythical red bird guarding the south section of the sky and could guide the souls of the deceased to heaven.

 Rouge Red — Yan Zhi (胭脂)

-Yan Zhi has been a popular cosmetic in ancient China, which was made of beautiful flowers and creamy grease.
+Yan Zhi was a popular cosmetic in ancient China, made of beautiful flowers and creamy grease.

-Women would use water to dissolve Yan Zhi, and then apply it in cheeks and lips.
+Women would use water to dissolve Yan Zhi and then apply it to cheeks and lips.